baconjs/bacon.js/README.md

 `property.combine(f, property2)` combines the latest values of the two properties using a two-arg function.

+`property.sampledBy(stream)` creates an EventStream by sampling the property value at each event from the given stream.

 `property.changes()` returns an EventStream of property value changes.
 Returns exactly same events as the property itself, except any Initial events.